Candid and racial equity: doing good in the face of tragedy

 At Candid, our people come first.
 And our people were hurting.
 Those that spoke loudly, those that spoke quietly, and those that kept to themselves.
 Last year’s events took a mental and emotional toll.
 In honor of George Floyd’s memory and the historical movement his death awakened in the hearts and consciences of many people around the world, Candid closed on the day of his funeral to provide staff with an opportunity to devote to themselves or spend with a support network of family and friends.
 And, for the first time in Candid’s history (and that of our predecessor organizations, Foundation Center and GuideStar), we celebrated Juneteenth as an official holiday for our organization.

-Last year we introduced three notable initiatives in order to educate and enlighten staff about the many facets of diversity.
+Last year we introduced three notable initiatives in order to educate and enlighten staff about the many facets of diversity and racial equity.
 We offered implicit bias training for all staff, including the executive team.
 We also created and disseminated a diversity statement and glossary of common diversity terminology.
 Most recently we introduced organization-wide celebrations for nationally recognized heritage months such as Women’s History, Asian/Pacific American Heritage, Native American Heritage, National Hispanic Heritage, and African American History, to name just a few.

 In this trying time, we saw staff come together, open up to one another, share their personal experiences, and support each other like never before.
 At town halls, via public blog posts, on group Zoom calls, and on Slack channels created to provide a space for staff to be together in community, we saw folks come together in shared humanity.
 So much of what has transpired in our country has affected young Black males, and we had the honor of listening to one of our colleagues share his experience and highlight how deeply rooted and institutionalized racism is in our schools, prisons, hospitals, and beyond.
 During a community call that took place on June 5, staff were offered the opportunity to share how they were feeling anonymously.
 Some of the words we saw most frequently were drained, frustrated, exhausted, overwhelmed, hopeful, and grateful.
 Some colleagues were inspired that we were having these conversations, and others felt that we weren’t doing nearly enough.
 Each of us comes to the table with different identities, experiences, and perspectives.
 All matter, and all are valid.